gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 ![](https://raw.githubusercontent.com/gloveboxes/Raspberry-Pi-Kubernetes-Cluster/master/Resources/kubernetes-nodes.png)

-### Step 1: Connect to the new configured Kubernetes Master
+### Step 1: Connect to the newly configured Kubernetes Master

 1. From your desktop computer, start an SSH Session to the k8smaster `ssh pi@k8smaster.local`